privacyguides/privacyguides.org/docs/android.en.md

 ![F-Droid logo](assets/img/android/f-droid.svg){ align=right width=120px }

 ==We do **not** currently recommend F-droid as a way to obtain apps.== F-Droid is often recommended as an alternative to Google Play, particularly in the privacy community.
 The option to add third-party repositories and not be confined to Google's walled garden has led to its popularity.
 F-Droid additionally has [reproducible builds](https://f-droid.org/en/docs/Reproducible_Builds/) for some applications and is dedicated to free and open-source software.
-However, there are problems with the official F-Droid client, their quality control, and how they build, sign and deliver packages, outlined in this [post](https://wonderfall.dev/fdroid-issues/).
+However, there are [notable problems](https://wonderfall.dev/fdroid-issues/) with the official F-Droid client, their quality control, and how they build, sign, and deliver packages.

 Due to their process of building apps, apps in the official F-Droid repository often fall behind on updates.
 F-Droid maintainers also reuse package IDs while signing apps with their own keys, which is not ideal as it gives the F-Droid team ultimate trust.